InlandRevenue/GWS/Service - Identity and Access/Latest/OAuth Authentication - How to Integrate.md

 > For the Test and Production environments, the onboaring team will provide you with your Client ID and Client Secret.

 ### Step 3.
 Submit Login Credentials
-User submits myIR Usernname & Password and authorise consent via the user's browser.
+User submits myIR Usernname & Password and authorise consent via the user's web browser.

 >Note:
 >